nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Customer**: A contact detail, contains information about the customer, and a list of Commissions.
+* **Customer**: A contact detail.
+Contains information about the customer, and a list of commissions.
-* **Commission**: A single commission made by a customer, contains specifics about the commission and list of Iterations.
+* **Commission**: An art piece requested by a customer that has been delivered or under progress.
+Contains specifics about the commission and list of iterations.
-* **Iteration**: A single iteration of the commission, contains an image for the commission and a text comment on the image.
+* **Iteration**: A single version of a commission.
+Contains an image and a text comment on the image.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**